-This PLC Selection tool from AutomationDirect, will help in buying a PLC that is best for your application.
+This PLC Selection tool from AutomationDirect, will help in buying the Best PLC hardware for your control system application.
 You will be asked to fill in the criteria, for your personalized control application and then the selector will point you to the most affordable PLC that meets your PLC needs.
-Then it will provide links to help you research the PLC and also build your PLC virtually, with a PLC system builder Tool.
+Then it will provide links to help you research the PLC and also build your Basic PLC virtually, with a PLC system builder Tool.

 Just another way we are trying to help you get the most out of your PLC budget.

 First is the Click PLC that is geared for the PLC beginner or the Professional looking for a versatile simple Control system option.

 - Product overview: https://https://www.automationdirect.com/adc/home/home/click-plcs

 -Free PLC Programming software: https://support.automationdirect.com/products/clickplcs.html

 Next we have the Do-more Line of PLCs that is, in my opinion, the professional PLC programmer's best friend.

 - Product overview: https://https://www.automationdirect.com/adc/home/home/do-more

 - Free PLC Programming Software: https://support.automationdirect.com/products/domore.html

 The last PLC family is the Productivity series.
 This tag-name based PLC is your affordable alternative to the Allen-Bradley budget crunch.
 Don't use your whole budget before you look into this PLC.